6 Speakeasies Serving up Serious Vibes in Westchester County

 Mount Kisco

-Right off Main Street in Mount Kisco sits a yellow unassuming house with blinds drawn.
+Right off Main Street in Mount Kisco sits an unassuming yellow house with blinds drawn.
 Walk through the door and the mystery dissipates as you step into a wonderfully unique speakeasy bar.
-Pour maintains the original floor plan of the house and guests can explore the various candle-lit rooms decorated with pictures from years past.
-The only thing better than the ambience is the menu, featuring an array of rare whiskeys, like the Rittenhouse 21-year and Pappy Van Winkle.
-In addition, sample a sinfully sublime CBD-infused cocktail, perfect with hot pretzel bites and truffle Parmesan fries.
+Pour maintains the original floor plan of the house, and guests can explore the various candle-lit rooms decorated with pictures from years past.
+The only thing better than the ambiance is the menu, featuring an array of wines from around the world.
+In addition, sample a sinfully sublime CBD-infused cocktail, perfect with one of the flatbreads.

 Prohibition’s End